 The Cornell Division of Public Safety operates its own 911 center staffed by three telecommunications supervisors, ten full-time telecommunications officers, and two system administrators.
 The Communications Center operates 24 hours per day, seven days per week, 365 days per year.
-The telecommunications officers receive certifications for both Basic and Advanced public safety dispatch training provided by the Association of Public Safety Communications Officials.
+The telecommunications officers receive Basic and Advanced public safety dispatch training certifications from the Association of Public Safety Communications Officials.
 The Center uses Spillman Technologies for records management and statistical gathering.
 In addition, the Center is responsible for the maintenance and emergency operation of the university's emergency notification systems, including voice and short message service (SMS, or text) messaging, email, and sirens.
-In response to requests in 2020 from the University's Public Safety
+In response to requests in 2020 from the University's Public Safety Advisory Committee, the center expanded their dispatching operations to incorporate calls for service for the Community Response Team along with Emergency Medical Services, Fire & Hazmat-related emergency calls, requests for law enforcement assistance, and many other non-emergency/servicerelated and after hours call for assistance.

-Advisory Committee, the center expanded their dispatching operations to incorporate calls for service for the Community Response Team along with Emergency Medical Services, Fire & Hazmat-related emergency calls, requests for Law Enforcement assistance, and many other non-emergency/service-related and after hours call for assistance.
+In 2023, the Communications Center demonstrated it's efficiency and capacity by handling approximately 16,350 calls for service and 41,623 calls into and out of the 911 center.
+Beyond phone calls, the

-In 2022, the Communications Center received approximately 8,440 calls for service and 55,764 calls into and out of the 911 center.
-The Center receives all fire and maintenance signals for the campus.
-The Communications Center also serves as a back-up center for Tompkins County 911.
+Center receives all fire and maintenance signals for the campus.
+It also serves as a back-up center for Tompkins County 911, further showcasing it's reliability and preparedness for campus and local communities.